Yodo Line: Route Description

 Kubokawa Station on the Dosan Line serves as the departure point for nearly all trains heading west.
 The first part of the line, to Kawaoku Junction just after Wakai, is not owned by JR but by the Tosa Kuroshio Railway.
 This section makes up a part of the Tosa Kuroshio Railway Nakamura Line, not a JR line and therefore attracts an additional fare.
 Passengers, especially those using the Seishun 18 Kippu, are reminded of this by conductor announcements.

 After Wakai, the Nakamura Line turns off and the Yodo Line officially begins.
 The Yodo line ends at a junction with the Yosan Line just before and trains continue on the Yosan Line into Uwajima.

 Services

 The Yodo Line has only one sort of service, local trains that stop at every station.

 In April 2020 there were five trips in each direction between Kubokawa and Uwajima and an additional three trips each way between Uwajima and Ekawasaki & Chikanaga.

 Most services are wanman (driver-only) operated.

+Scenic Trains

+The Shiman Torocco train (without open air car).

+There are three tourist trains that run along the Yodo Line: